Reduction Operations¶

 arguments toRAJA::forall

-.
-The parameter types must be references to the types used in theRAJA::expt::Reduce
+parameters must be references to the objects instantiated by theRAJA::expt::Reduce

 _rs